jhuapl-bio/pathogenesis-gene-ontology/README.md

 This ontology repository was created using the [ontology starter kit](https://github.com/INCATools/ontology-starter-kit).
 We thank Chris Mungall and any other developers for putting this utility together.

-## Disclaimer

-All information contained herein is, and remains the property of IARPA and JHUAPL.
-Dissemination of this information or reproduction of this material is strictly forbidden unless prior written permission is obtained from IARPA and JHUAPL.